CKs-Technology-News/PrivacyTools/README.md

 - [CopyPaste.me](https://copypaste.me/) – Helps you when you need to send a password, text snippet or file from one phone, laptop or tablet to another device.
 - [Datash](https://datash.co/) – Send or receive text or file from one device to another one through browser, it doesn't require any login or registration.
 - [Http Share](https://github.com/marcosdiez/shareviahttp/) – A simple way to share files on your phone or tablet with any other phone, computer or tablet.
-- [KDE Connect](https://f-droid.org/en/packages/org.kde.kdeconnect_tp/) – KDE Connect provides a set of features to integrate your workflow across devices.
+- [KDE Connect](https://f-droid.org/en/packages/org.kde.kdeconnect_tp/) – Provides a set of features to integrate your workflow across devices.
 There exist also besides the Android, Windows and Linux version an [iOS version](https://apps.apple.com/us/app/kde-connect/id1580245991).
 - [LanXchange](https://github.com/tfg13/LanXchange/) – Configuration-free, cross-platform file transfers for your local network.
 - [Mass Transfer](https://github.com/hexian000/MassTransfer/blob/master/README.md) – Sends files only between Androids.
 - [NitroShare](https://f-droid.org/app/net.nitroshare.android) – Simplifies the task of sending files from one device to another on a local network.